VeeUye/weather-app/README.md

 # Weather App 🌧

 This app is being created as part of the [Manchester Codes](https://www.manchestercodes.com/) Bootcamp.
+The README will be updated as the project progresses.

 Concepts to be covered during this lerning project include: